 The one thing all these attacks have in common is that it is notoriously easy to breach the cyber defenses of underfunded school network security.

 Technology is one of the most critical components of 21st-century education.
-Digital classrooms, web sites that host assignments, online parent-teacher engagement, remote tutoring, and digital online libraries are all possible because of technology.
+Digital classrooms, websites that host assignments, online parent-teacher engagement, remote tutoring, and digital online libraries are all possible because of technology.
 More students have devices, and more teachers are now relying on the internet as an effective way to teach and communicate with students, than ever before.
-And allowing some percentage of students to remotely attend hybrid classrooms is likely to remain a permanent fixture of many schools even after the pandemic is over.
+And allowing some percentage of students to remotely attend hybrid classrooms is likely to remain a permanent fixture in many schools.

-These advances are not unique to education.
+That said, these advances are not unique to education.
 Businesses, retailers, and government agencies have also moved to remote or hybrid environments enabled by technology.
-The government's investment to connect students and anchor institutions during the pandemic is significant, and those technologies are unlikely to be abandoned once life returns to normal.
+The government's investment to connect students and anchor institutions during the pandemic is significant, and those technologies are unlikely to be abandoned.
 To ensure that students are prepared to compete in today's digital marketplace, schools not only need to be sure that students remain connected but securely connected.

 This isn't a leap.
 The change required is simple, as we noted to the FCC.
 E-Rate funding should evolve to ensure the advanced cybersecurity tools that enable schools to protect the digital presence of students and teachers are permissible.
 Such an update of the rules is necessary if we expect our children and their data to be protected in an ever-growing digital world.